 The night before eat a nice healthy meal that wont block you up after all the meds.
 You wont be able to eat for around 8 hours before your surgery.

-Make sure you get a wax or shave down there otherwise they will do it for you at the hospital and no one wants that awkward moment right?
+Make sure you get a wax or shave down there otherwise they will do it for you at the hospital any way.

 If you’re struggling with fear or anxiety make an appointment to see a psychologist a few days or week before to help you talk through those feelings.